Trustees reopen 76 properties

-More than 70 properties owned by the Trustees have been reopened to the public after being temporarily shut down due to the coronavirus pandemic.

-In an announcement on Wednesday, the Trustees said it will reopen 76 properties to give people more opportunity to spend time in nature during the pandemic.
+The Trustees of Reservations announced that it will reopen 76 of its properties, including wildlife refuges, reservations and islands, to the public on Thursday after an initial decision to shut them down during the coronavirus pandemic.

+Locally, the reopened properties include Greenwood Farms in Ipswich, and the Misery Islands in Salem Sound and Halibut Point Reservation in Rockport among others.

-The Trustees closed all of its 118 properties on March 24 and has been working with local and state officials to determine how to safely reopen some of them to the public.
-The properties being reopened do not require staffing and did not experience overcrowding prior to the closing, the Trustees said.
+The Trustees had closed all of its 118 properties on March 24, when Gov. Charlie Baker ordered the closing of all non-essential businesses.
+But the organization said it has worked with local and state officials to determine which sites could be safely reopened.

+"We wanted to be very thoughtful in balancing the impacts and needs of a health crisis with access to these incredible properties," said Alicia Leuba, vice-president of The Trustees.

-The organization said it "strongly encourages" residents to only visit properties in their own communities and to comply with social distancing practices.
+The organization "strongly encourages" residents to only visit properties in their own communities and to comply with social distancing practices.
+The 76 properties on the list do not require staffing to open and did not experience overcrowding before the closures, they said.

+Crane Beach in Ipswich, one of the most popular locations, will remained closed.
+Leuba said Crane experienced "dramatic overcrowding" in the days and weeks before the March 24 closings.

+"We had crowds as big as we would see on one of our summer days," she said.
+"That does not allow for proper distancing."

 A complete list of property openings can be found at thetrustees.org/COVID19.